 Note: Skill test requirements for the LAPL and PPL are identical

-Flight crew regulations require LAPL / PPL applicants for pilot licenses to pass a skill test.
+Flight crew regulations require LAPL + PPL applicants for pilot licenses to pass a skill test.

 The skill test is to demonstrate that while acting as pilot in command (PIC) of the relevant aircraft type you can competently carry out the procedures and manoeuvres that you have been taught during your LAPL / PPL training course.
 The skill test is taken with an examiner.
 Put simply, it is the aviation equivalent of your driving test.

 You must have passed the PPL theoretical knowledge exams before taking a skill test for the issue of your PPL / LAPL.
-The Head of Training will make the recommendations for you to take the skill test, and this will only be after you have completed your theoretical training and passed all PPL exams.
+The Head of Training will make the recommendations for you to take the skill test, and this will only be after you have completed all your theoretical training and passed all the PPL exams.
 Your training records will be made available to the examiner.

 You will need to fly the aircraft from a seat in which you can act as PIC, which usually will be the left seat, and carry out the test as if there is no other crew member.
 You must demonstrate to your examiner that you have carried out the appropriate checks and duties for the aircraft on which you are taking your test, including identification of radio facilities.